kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

     ibmcloud ks cluster config --cluster ${CLUSTERN_NAME}
     ```

-    >**TIP:** Copy and paste the export command that is displayed in your terminal to set the KUBECONFIG environment variable.
+4. Copy, paste, and run the export command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

 5. Add the cluster administrator role to your user account: